-Dàtóng Theater 大同戲院, as it was known, opened in the late 1950s, back when films had to be flown from Taipei 台北 to Hualien and then shipped down to Taitung by rail.
+Dàtóng Theater 大同戲院 opened in 1958, back when films had to be flown from Taipei 台北 to Hualien 花蓮 and then shipped down to Taitung 台東 by rail.
 Film was among the main forms of mass entertainment in those days and Taitung County, despite its small population of approximately 250,0001, was reputedly home to 36 theaters at its peak in the 1970s.
 With the advent of home video and modern cineplexes in the 1980s most of these old school theaters went out of business, one by one, until only Datong Theater remained, the very last of its kind.

 Disaster struck in 2009 when an early morning blaze broke out and consumed much of the theater, putting an end to Datong’s cinematic reign.
-Many of the abandoned buildings I explore were purified by fire at one point or another, a common fate for struggling businesses in Taiwan 台灣.
-My inner cynic wonders how many of these fires are accidental and how many were intentionally set to collect insurance money and save face.
+Many of the abandoned buildings I explore were purified by fire at one point or another, not an uncommon fate for struggling businesses in Taiwan.

 Datong Theater changed with the times.
-What was once one big cinema was eventually sliced up into six smaller theaters to accommodate a changing market.
+What was once one big cinema was eventually sliced up into six smaller halls to accommodate a changing market2.
 Datong also went downmarket as a second-run theater with double billing (one ticket buys two showings).
-But even with these measures Datong was barely holding on, much like the Gemini Theater 雙子星戲院 of Douliumen 斗六門大樓, previously profiled on this blog.
+But even with these measures Datong was barely holding on, much like the Gemini Theater 雙子星戲院 in Dǒuliù 斗六.

 Six years have passed and not much remains of Datong Theater apart from scorch marks on the empty concrete shell.
 The interior of the building is now exposed to the elements and has become overgrown, though not as much as some other abandoned theaters I have visited.
-It is more a prairie than a forest inside—though the present of a number of what I think are papaya trees belies the tropical location.
+It is more a prairie than a forest inside—though the presence of papaya trees belies the tropical location.
 Wouldn’t it be sweet to taste the fruit grown in the wreckage of a historic cinema?
 Out of the ashes new life appears…

 Stumbling upon Datong Theater opened up a new world for me.
 Now I am much more conscious of how easy it is to find abandoned cinemas in just about any settlement of any size in Taiwan 台灣.
 Since then I have identified or explored a dozen more in my travels.
 Taken together, these cast-off husks trace the rise and fall of the Taiwanese film industry.